ubaldot/vim9-conversion-aid/README.md

 (Tip: use `:set scrollbind` or `:diffthis` on both the buffers.)

-To see how the tool perform the upgrade you can take a look at the `test_script.vim` and `expected_script.vim` in the test folder of this repo.
+To see how the tool perform the upgrade you can take a look at the `./test/test_script.vim` and `./test/expected_script.vim` scripts.
 As you will see, some manual work is still required, but the starting point is rather favorable compared to starting from scratch.

 ## Limitations